intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 - SharePoint Site - Folders

-    The Preconfigured Demo has been configured with specific Folders, Sub-Folders and related content for each SharePoint Site (see list above).
+    The Pre-Configured Demo has been configured with specific Folders, Sub-Folders and related content for each SharePoint Site (see list above).
     When a user selects a specific Folder, all Quick and Advanced Searches are restricted to the selected Folder content and all Sub-Folder content.

 ## Quick Search